 There is no required text for this course.
-An optional text is Essentials of Organizational Behavior by Robbins and Judge (Pearson is the publisher), any recent edition is fine.
+There are free texts that although a bit dated could be useful (free text option 1, free text option 2).
+If you are willing to pay, Essentials of Organizational Behavior by Robbins and Judge is a more up to date option (Pearson is the publisher).
 Links to all the required instructional materials are in the course modules (no charge).